m0cYD/dpi_killer/README.md

 Since on highly restricted networks, DNS blocking is also an issue, this app also runs a DNS encryption tool and redirects all outgoing DNS requests through it.

+▪️ Please note:

+- This tool does not change your IP.

+- You can't bypass DPI for http websites by this app.

+- Before shutdown, make sure you have closed the app.

+- If your machine was shutdown while the app was running, run and close it again to revert the system network configuration to the previous state.

+▪️ Other information:

 Default .NET version: 4.5 , so compiled exe will work on Windows 8+.

 Contains dnscrypt_proxy.exe from https://github.com/jedisct1/dnscrypt-proxy and goodbyeapi.exe from https://github.com/ValdikSS/GoodbyeDPI.